Certified Project Master (CPM)

 - Exponentially increase your career potential and rewards

-By taking a 21st century approach to learning and assessment, it also is the most durable and cost-effective option for mid-career project managers looking to independently assure their value to current and potential employers.
+By taking a 21st century approach to learning and assessment, it also is the most durable and cost-effective option for early-career project managers looking to independently assure their value to current and potential employers.

 These are some of the reasons why employers are looking for Institute certifications linked to your name: